blockchain-etl/blockchain-terraform-deployment/ops.md

 kubectl --context $KUBE_CONTEXT -n demo-btc-1 delete pvc -l app.kubernetes.io/instance=demo-btc-1
 ```

-You may hit some stale resources errors like
+You may hit some stale resources errors in case of destroy and re-install :
 ```bash
 Error: release demo-btc-1 failed: object is being deleted: services "demo-btc-1-lb-p2p" already exists
 ```
-in case of destroy and re-install.
 You should wait a couple minutes after destroy in this case.